Electric Car Chat

 How EV Pence Per Mile Road Charging Could Work!

-Send us a text Headlines warned of surveillance and new tolls, but the real solution to funding roads in an electric future is simpler, cheaper and far more private.
+Send us Fan Mail Headlines warned of surveillance and new tolls, but the real solution to funding roads in an electric future is simpler, cheaper and far more private.
 We make the case for a mileage-based model that uses technology already built into most modern EVs to replace falling fuel duty without tracking where you go.
 Here’s the core idea: your car already stores mileage in multiple ECUs and connects via over‑the‑air updates for software and safety.
 By transmitting one number—total miles—monthly, encrypted and cross‑checked across modules, we can bill fairly without collecting locations, speeds or routes.
 For older EVs, an enhanced MOT reads mileage from several modules to detect tampering.
 Add a clever EV-only safeguard—comparing reported miles to battery energy consumed over time—and the fraud incentives collapse.
 No GPS black boxes, no new roadside infrastructure, no toll-diverted traffic through small towns.
 We dig into the money and the mechanics: why £35 billion in fuel duty cannot be replaced by general taxation without forcing non‑drivers to pay for drivers, and why GPS telematics, tolling and electricity taxes fail on cost, fairness or politics.
 We walk through a three‑year rollout—legislation and standards, national pilots, then live billing—and show how manufacturers can adopt a light protocol change alongside existing OTA and diagnostic capabilities.
 For fairness, we explore rate adjustments for rural drivers, exemptions for disabled drivers and weight‑based tiers that reflect road wear.
 And we tackle the big fear head‑on: EVs still win on cost per mile at home, lower servicing, and tax perks; per‑mile charging simply preserves the long‑standing principle that users fund the roads they use.
 If this vision resonates—or infuriates—you, we want to hear it.
 Follow, share with a friend who’s sceptical about road pricing, and leave a quick review to help more drivers find the show.
-To buy a copy of Electric Cars - The Truth Revealed visit grahamhilltraining.com.
-Buy the current copy and receive the totally updated version in early 2026.
-If you are interested in sponsoring this podcast or would be interested in working together please visit grahamhilltraining.com/contact
+To buy the latest 2026 version of Electric Cars - The Truth Revealed, visit grahamhilltraining.com.
+If you buy a copy of the 2026 version, you will receive all updates through to the next release of the book.
+Electric Car Chat is now ranked 24th in the world for EV podcasts out of an estimated 22,000 and now downloaded in 51 countries.
+If you are interested in sponsoring this podcast or would be interested in working together please visit grahamhilltraining.com/contact You can see the podcast ranking here: Feedspot Ranking Click Here

 19 min